 The full timetable of all activities for this course can be accessed from Course Planner.

-2. The role and importance of innate and adaptive immunity to host defence against micro-organisms;
+4. Appreciate the role and importance of innate and adaptive immunity to host defence against micro-organisms

-3. The functions and properties of different cell types and organs that comprise the immune system;
+5. Describe the functions and properties of different immune cells and organs that comprise the immune system

-5. The assembly and expression of antigen receptor molecules during lymphocyte development;
+8. Describe the assembly and expression of antigen receptor molecules during lymphocyte development

-6. The cellular interactions and activation of immune cells in response to foreign antigen and cytokines;
+9. Discuss the cellular interactions and activation of immune cells in response to foreign antigen and cytokines

 University Graduate Attributes